 awareness, attention, swift resolution and sensitive handling of problems (ie: bullying);

 a good line-up of course offerings that not only satisfy state/district mandates but also appeal to students ranging from the intensely intellectually curious (e.g. AP or IB courses) to the bolshie late-bloomer;

 Finally, a word about the differences between American and British kindergartens, because this is where the deepest culture shock comes into play for new parents unaccustomed to school systems that differ from the ones in which they were raised.

 American school children begin to learn to read and write in kindergarten, but nowhere near as quickly and at the same level as their counterparts in the UK (who can practically write a college essay by the time they’re five).
 British parents encountering the American system for the first time are horrified that it’s so far behind British schools.
 American parents in turn find the high academic expectations in British kindergartens akin to child abuse.
-But the parents in both systems eventually settle down, while their children calmly adjust to either right from the beginning.
+The parents in both systems eventually settle down, whilst their children calmly adjust to either right from the beginning.